 Marketing

 Sex workers promote themselves using whatever platforms are readily available and they promote their work well.
 Sex sells and they play that to their advantage.
-Although, I'm not suggesting that everyone begin to promote their brand using sexuality and sensuality, you should definitely play up your strengths.
+Although I'm not suggesting that everyone begin to promote their brand using sexuality and sensuality, you should definitely play up your strengths.

 On Their Own Terms

 They stay at the party as long as it pleases them (particularly for sex workers who aren't survival sex workers).
 They have an exit strategy, usually through other means of entrepreneurial endeavors.
 Meanwhile, we tend to, especially in 9-to-5 roles that we hate, overstay our welcome.
-We ask God to send us signs that it's time to get out the game when in actuality, we knew it was time to leave days, weeks, months ago.
+We ask God to send us signs that it's time to get out of the game when in actuality, we knew it was time to leave days, weeks, or months ago.
 Listen to that feeling that tells you when it's time to exit stage left.

 Related Stories: